raghavendra-bableshwar/spatio-temporal-resource-search/README.md

 Swapnil Akolkar - [665395774](https://www.linkedin.com/in/sakolk/)
 Vishalaxi Tandel - [659468038](https://www.linkedin.com/in/vishalaxivtandel/)

+### What is this project for? ###

+Have a look at the [website](https://raghavendrabableshwarblog.wordpress.com/2017/02/26/spatio-temporal-resource-search/) for explanation.

 ### How do I get set up? ###

 * Download the project as zip file (from Download link in left side)